Aug 19, 2018

 Gunwallace - http://www.virtuallycomics.com

-Tantz Aerine - http://www.theduckwebcomics.com/user/Tantz_Aerine/
+Tantz Aerine - https://www.theduckwebcomics.com/user/Tantz_Aerine/

-PitFace - http://www.theduckwebcomics.com/user/PIT_FACE/
+Pitface - http://www.theduckwebcomics.com/user/PIT_FACE/

-Ozoneocean - http://www.theduckwebcomics.com/user/ozoneocean
+Ozoneocean - https://www.theduckwebcomics.com/user/ozoneocean

 Starship Captain II - https://www.theduckwebcomics.com/Starship_Captain_II/, by Dpat57, rated T.

 Aug 7, 2018

 In this Quackcast Tantz and I chat about the differences between working with historical settings and the different approaches we take.
 Tantz's comics (Without Moonlight and Brave Resistance), are both set in a real period of history: Nazi occupied Greece during WW2.
 Pinky TA is set in the 1920s in an alternative version of history, with Pinky coming from the fictional “Crimean Empire”.
 Tantz has to keep times, places, and details close to real history while with Pinky TA I can pick and choose the things from history I like the best and create my own idealised pastiche.
 The advantage of Tantz's approach is that everything is there, nothing has to be invented, just researched and reproduced, whereas my approach involves a lot of creation which slows things down and makes it harder.
 On the upside Pinky TA is much more flexible, I can easily fit whatever I want into the story, whereas Tantz's comics are bound by the rules of the history she's presenting.

 You may have read about how a conspiracy theorist dug up some 10 year old tweeted jokes by director James Gunn and got him fired from Disney… Well that incident inspired this Quackcast, which is a re-take on the whole personal brand idea that we discussed in Quackcast 289.